Looking for a family weekend getaway that includes beach time and hiking among some of Colorado’s highest peaks?

 The town’s white-sand beach is a stone’s throw away from the rental boat docks, and it’s a fantastic place to spend time reading and playing in the warm sand.
 Bring portable beach chairs for the adults and sand toys for the kids to really settle into the beach scene.
 Jumping in the water in the designated swimming area is always an option, if you’re courageous enough to brave the frigid temperatures.

-Read more about fun on the water in Grand Lake.
+Read more: Fun on the water in Grand Lake.

 Explore Charming Grand Avenue